 If you’re using lead scoring, for example, your software can tell you the average lead quality of each marketing campaign you run.
 This makes it easier to justify those campaigns that generate a small number of very high-value customers.

 For me, this is one of the least talked about, yet most valuable aspects of marketing automation software.
-By implementing software that empowers your marketing with CRM data, you improve the overall intelligence of your marketing strategy.
+By implementing software that empowers your marketing with CRM data, you improve the overall intelligence of your marketing plan.